freedosproject/toycpu/README.md

 It helps to understand the Toy CPU by looking at a sample program.
 In this example, we'll "flash" the accumulator lights.
-First we'll light up the lower bits, then the higher bits, then all 8 bits:
+First we'll light up the lower bits, then the higher bits, then all 8 bits.
+This tests sequential operation of the Toy:

     memory[0] = 20; /* LOAD accum from addr */
     memory[1] = 7;